 Tanzania – Iringa, Tanzania

 Departing from Malawi today, we make our way to Tanzania.
-We ascend out of the Great Rift Valley through some remarkable mountain passes, passing enormous tea plantations in the highlands on the way, before eventually arriving at our camp located outside of Iringa.
+We ascend out of the Great Rift Valley through some remarkable mountain passes, passing enormous tea plantations in the highlands before eventually arriving at our stop in Iringa.

-Tanzania is a mountainous region in the northeast, where Africa’s tallest mountain, Mount Kilimanjaro, is located.
+Tanzania is a mountainous region in the north east, where Africa’s tallest mountain, Mount Kilimanjaro, is located.
 The Great Lakes of Lake Victoria (Africa’s biggest lake) and Lake Tanganyika (Africa’s deepest lake, famous for its unique fish species) are to the north and west.
-Central Tanzania is comprised of a vast plateau complete with savannahs and fruitful land.
+Central Tanzania comprises of a vast plateau complete with savannahs and fruitful land.
 The eastern shore is hot and humid, with the exotic island of Zanzibar situated just offshore.

 Accommodation: Two Per Room: Kisolanza Farm